 GRADUATE RECORD EXAM (GRE)

-Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants except foreign applicants to the MAT program.
+Results of the General Test of the Graduate Record Examination (GRE) are required for all applicants.
 There is no minimum required score on the GRE.
 Information on registering to take the GRE can be found on the Educational Testing Service website.